 Pour mixture in to prepare sachet, filling ⅔ of the way.

 Tie elastic around the top to secure and then tie a decorative bow around the elastic.
+Although you can sew the lavender sachet closed, this technique let’s you replace the lavender buds after a few months.

 How do you like to use your scented sachets?